2016

 This is one of two entrances to the park.
 It leads straight to the park’s cafe and features the Loos Trenches sign.

-At the beginning of the 1917 season, the name of the attraction was changed to the Arras Trenches after the Battle of Arras (19 April to 16th May 1917).
-It seems that this was an attempt to highlight victories on the Western Front and improve public morale.
+At the start of the 1917 season, the attraction was renamed the Arras Trenches in recognition of the recent Battle of Arras, fought from 9 April to 16 May 1917.
+The change was intended to celebrate Allied victories and bolster public morale.

 Text source: Sign at the park's entrance